THashimoto27/group-test/README.md

 * A discussion of extensions of data that would be required to improve the analysis

 Reporting your ANALAYSIS
-* goal of the analysis
+* goal of the analysis -check-
 * include methodology
 * description of your project and its findings (or lack of findings)
 * Your findings (or non-findings)